The Art of Being Triggered

 It’s often the small things that get the biggest reaction out of us.
 Your partner saying the wrong thing, your boss chucking a shitfit in your direction or your dog eating your shoe.

 Those moments where you are feeling great and shitting rainbows one second and the next you are totally pissed with a flinching right eye when you see some bird crap on your car, and you gotta let that anger out somewhere – or at someone.
 Right?

 A trigger is when something occurs to us which causes a negative emotional reaction.
 It could be an event, an opinion of others, a failing on our part, that twat in the BMW cutting us up or a gazillion other reasons.
 Having our moods changed is one thing; we are emotional creatures after all and emotions shift like sand.
-It is however, an entirely different thing to react in ways that we feel we ‘loose control’, or get ‘taken over’.
-It is in these times that we end saying or doing stupid shit in defence of our own inadequacies.
+It is, however, an entirely different thing to react in ways that we feel we ‘lose control’, or get ‘taken over’.
+It is in these times that we end saying or doing stupid shit in defense of our own inadequacies.

 “Can’t start a day on cold coffee”

 Triggering occurs when any emotion is evoked which then leads into an unconscious response.
 Perhaps you become jealous of a co-worker who have received a promotion over you.
 Instead of feeling happy for them, your jealousy may lead you to tell them that the new position will be too much trouble or the old classic droll, “I didn’t want that anyway”.
 We can usually tell we are being triggered as it can make us feel uncomfortable or ’squirmy’.

 These could be one off events, or a repeating pattern.
 Either way, it is when we let our emotional response drive us that we know we are in the grips of being triggered.

 - You leave work everyday and find yourself cracking open a six pack to relax.

 - Your kid won’t stop crying and you catch yourself thinking to “SHUT THE FUCK UP”.